 -

-Work-from-sofa people who want less slouch drift
+Work-from-sofa routines that need less slouch drift

 -

-Homes that like a tidy, structured look
+Homes that want a tidier, more structured silhouette

 -